YashTotale/happy-hours/README.md

 ## How I built it

-I built Happy Hours with React, Redux, Firebase, and Material UI.
+I built Happy Hours with React (w/ TypeScript), Redux, Firebase, and Material UI.
 React provides the architecture of the application, Redux manages the state, Firebase provides a fully functioning backend and database, and Material UI provides effective styling.

 ## Challenges I ran into